 L'Amour Nanette Lepore JCPenney Review

-Recent walks through JCPenney have stopped me in my tracks due to the fresh assortment of printed denim, revamped visual merchandising techniques, in-store boutiques, and most recently, the new L'Amour collection for Juniors by Nanette Lepore.
+Recent walks through JCPenney have stopped me in my tracks due to the fresh assortment of printed denim, revamped visual merchandising techniques, in-store boutiques, and most recently, the new L'Amour Nanette Lepore collection for Juniors.
 JCPenney seems to be stepping up their fashion collaboration game, especially with a Duro Olowu collection on the horizon.
 After seeing the L'Amour Nanette Lepore neon dresses, moto jacket, and breezy blouses online and in a mailer, the collection piqued my interest, so I went in to browse the collection and try a few pieces on for review.

 Below are looks from the mailer I just received.
 At first glance, I thought that the moto jacket, graphic tee, and printed denim looked edgy and appealing on the leggy model.